Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/Http/Class HttpClient.rst

 ``aServerAddress``: IP address of the server to connect to.

 ``aServerName``: Name of the server being connected to.
-If NULL, the “Host” header line won't be sent.
+If NULL, the "Host" header line won't be sent.

 ``aServerPort``: Port to connect to on the server.

 ``aURLPath``: Url to request.

-``aHttpMethod``: Type of HTTP request to make, e.g. “GET”, “POST”, etc.
+``aHttpMethod``: Type of HTTP request to make, e.g. "GET", "POST", etc.

 ``aUserAgent``: User-Agent string to send.
 If NULL the default user-agent kUserAgent will be sent.

 **Returns**
 ~~~~~~~~~~~